Last Updated on January 2, 2024

 If you have trouble incorporating veggies into your diet, this Beef and Cabbage Stirfry is for you.
 It gets packed with vegetables that you will learn to love and find highly addictive.
 Even better, all the ingredients are extremely inexpensive vegetables, so you can rest assured that you are doing your body and your student wallet a favor.

-You can use a whole pound of beef for this dish if you want more protein, but a half-pound should suffice to get the perfect meat-to-cabbage ratio.
+You can use a whole pound of sliced beef for this dish if you want more protein, but a half-pound should suffice to get the perfect meat-to-cabbage ratio.

 Aside from the cabbage, you can also add some shredded carrots and sliced green onion for color and nutritional benefits.
 There are a plethora of different tasty additions to your beef and cabbage stirfry you can try!